scipy-conference/scipy-conference/manual/committees/tutorials.rst

     i.e. you can't just say "pull this from github" or "run Python from the command-line": the students may not know what "github" and the "command line" are!

+  * In 2015 we did have a Software Carpentry track for 2 days to try to reach out to people who are truly new.
+This worked pretty well: there were reports of fewer newbies in the lower level tutorials and the SC tutorial went well, but it wasn't very well attended.
+We think this is still a good idea, but needs to be advertized better and to be possibly broken into 4 hour chunks like the other tutorials instead of keeping people in the track the whole time.

 Tracks and call for proposals